safenetwork/tutorials.safedev.org/markdown-editor/initialization.md

 ## Fetch the file index

 Finally, the app needs to [fetch the file index](fetch-file-index.md) associated with your user prefix.
-The file index contains the name of all your files.
+Your file index contains the name of all your files.